 Of course, how accurately they determine when the odds are in their favor has a large role to play in a trader’s success.

 But it’s an almost opposite dynamic.
 In the case of gambling, the casino has the edge, so it is in the casino’s best interest to keep playing the game, and in the players’ worst interests to keep betting.
 The longer they play, the more likely they are to lose.

 On the other hand, when a trader has the edge, it is in their best interest to keep executing their edge over the long term for a guaranteed positive expectancy – just like a casino does!
 The longer they play, the more likely they are to win.

 So we call it speculation, not gambling – and there’s a distinct difference that only consistently profitable traders understand.

 I hope you found this analysis of The Art of War interesting and relevant to your own trading.
-I believe it is important to look for trading wisdom in all areas of life because sometimes we learn things from example better than from experience.
+I believe it’s important to look for trading wisdom in all areas of life because sometimes we learn certain things better from example than from experience.